DigiBP/digibp-monterosa/Submission Documents/README.md

 And finally, the third match appears.
 Then click on "Complete".
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/11.third_match.png)

-12. Finally, the next step can be chosen.
+12. Then, the next step can be chosen.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/12.next_step.png)

-13. Afterwards an e-mail has been sent with the corresponding information, depending on the choice made in step 12.
+13. Afterwards an e-mail has been sent to you with the corresponding information, depending on the choice made in step 12.
+In this scenario "I would like to receive the application form" has been chosen.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/13.confirm-mail.png)

 14. There should be an e-mail in your inbox.
-When selected in step 12.
-"I would like to receive the application form", the following link with the application form is going to be in your inbox.
-At this point the process ends.
+According to the selection made in step 12, a corresponding URL has been sent to you.
+By sending you the following e-mail, the process ends at this point.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/14.mail_inbox_documents.png)